On this page

 Sentosa, the Mandai wildlife parks and anything requiring timed-entry tickets are layover traps — too much transit time, too much queue risk.
 And don't schedule your return for "an hour before boarding".
 Changi is efficient; your luck is not a system.

 Want this done for you?
-The Layover Plan (SGD 29) is a personalised hour-by-hour PDF built around your exact flight times, terminal and interests — details on the services page.
+Changi Layover Plans (from SGD 80) are personalised written plans built around your exact flight times, terminal and interests — including an honest verdict on whether leaving the airport is worth it for your window.

 Frequently asked questions